kcartlidge/ArgsParser/README.md

   -force                 Overwrite any destination content -serve                 Start the site going in a dev server

-  * means required, values in square brackets are defaults
+  * is required, values in square brackets are defaults
 ```

 #### `Parser.ShowErrors(2)`